jhonfe64/car2/README.md

 ### Includes the following node packages

-1. connect-falsh
+1. bcrypt
+2. passport
-3. mongoose
+3. passport-local
-4. multer
+4. express-session
-5. nodemon
+5. connect-flash
-6. uuid
+6. moment
-7. bcrypt
+7. morgan
+8. multer
+9. nodemon
+10. mongoose

 ### To clone the repository and run it please follow this instructions